-With the reef line extending one-half to three quarters of a mile out from the shoreline, the amount of fishable water and the size of the Molokai fishery is substantial.
+With the reef line extending one-half to three-quarters of a mile out from the shoreline, the amount of fishable water and the size of the Molokai fishery is substantial.

 Native Molokai Guide

 Using a boat provides the opportunity to cover significantly more water than wading.
 The boat allows a guide to spot more cruising or tailing fish and from greater distances.
-Casting from the bow of the boat enables an angler to make more accurate casts and have a better line angle and leverage when fighting fish.
+Casting from the bow of the boat enables an angler to make longer and more accurate casts and have a better line angle and leverage when fighting fish.